 Giant Anteater

-As it approached us, its weird looks are revealed in all their glory.
+As it approached us, its weird looks were revealed in all their glory.
 With its tiny head, its giant snout, large shaggy body and exceptionally bushy tail, it looks like it was made out of spare parts.

 It stopped by a termite mound and ripped its top off with its bear-like claws.
-Then it plunged its long snout inside the open mound and used its equally long tongue to snatch up the termites as they tried to flee in panic.
+Then, it plunged its long snout inside the open mound and used its equally long tongue to snatch up the termites as they tried to flee in panic.

 Burrowing owl

-Next, we spotted the winner of most Comedy Wildlife Photographer of the Year competitions – the Burrowing owl.
+Next, we spotted the winner of most Comedy Wildlife Photography competitions – the Burrowing Owl.
 Unique among owls, these small, long-legged birds nest and roost in burrows, usually excavated by other creatures.
-Their habits of standing on one leg and holding their heads at 90-degree angle to their bodies make them some of the most natural comics of the animal kingdom.

 Ocelots of the Pantanal